Spinning is one of the most intense and strenuous group exercise classes you can take part in.

 In road cycling, you are moving at a near-constant pace, whilst still needing to tackle naturally occurring obstacles like hills.
 The combination of a constant speed with hill climbs makes for a pretty intense workout, even if you aren’t dripping wet in your first ten minutes.

-So in the end, road cycling and spinning classes end up being pretty much the same in terms of calories burned, one is certainly safer than the other, but it’s really down to personal preference.
+So in the end, the calories burned by indoor cycling and road cycling end up being pretty much the same, one is certainly safer than the other, but it’s really down to personal preference.

 Is spinning better than running?